Vishaul18/MiniProject1_GUVI/README.md

 UBER eats Bangalore data analysis using Python and SQL Uber_Eats_data.csv file has been added.
 Uber_eats_project.ipynb has been imported from GoogleColab.
+Uber_eats_project.ipynb from GoogleColab has been removed.
+Codespace has been created.